tferracina/ArDCA-Python/writeup.typ

 $
   H_("Ising")({sigma}) = -J sum_(angle.l i, j angle.r) sigma_i sigma_j - h sum_i sigma_i,
 $
-where $J$ is the coupling constant that defines the strength between paired interactions, where the sum is calculated over nearest-neighbor pairs on the lattice (represented by $angle.l i, j angle.r$).
+where $J$ is the coupling constant calculated over nearest-neighbor pairs (represented by $angle.l i, j angle.r$) that defines the strength between paired interactions.
 The $h$ term is the external magnetic field acting on the spins.

 At thermal equilibrium, the probability of a configuration is given by the Boltzmann distribution:
 $